 - Business inventory

 Here’s how it works (using a painting as an example)

-- Charles and Catherine donate a painting to Gospel for Asia.
-They purchased the painting years ago for $50,000, but today it's worth $500,000.
+- Charles and Catherine donate a painting to GFA.
+They purchased the painting years ago for $50,000, but today it’s worth $500,000.
 When they donate the artwork to GFA, they are able to take a charitable tax deduction for the $500,000 value and pay no capital gains on the asset transfer.

 - Since they are in a 35% federal and 6% state tax bracket, their charitable deduction will be $205,000.
 When they subtracted their purchase price for the artwork from their tax deduction, they were thrilled to discover that they were able to provide $500,000 worth of impact on the mission field and realize a net gain of $155,000!

-- Charles and Catherine inform GFA of their preferences for use of the proceeds from the sale of their donation within the ministry – missionary or child support, Bibles, Jesus wells, etc.
+- Charles and Catherine inform GFA of their preferences for use of the proceeds from the sale of their donation within the ministry – National Missionary or Child Sponsorship Program support, Bibles, Jesus wells, etc.